 “It’s not that the land belongs to us: We belong to the land,” he said.

 “When my father was a child, and Israel expelled our family from their home, my grandfather carried him away and said: ‘Don’t worry: We’ll be back soon.’
 But they never went back.
 I was born in a cave.
-When Israel made the area into an archeological park, my father carried me away and said the same thing … But I will not do this to my own children.”
+When Israel made the area into an archeological park, my father carried me away and said the same thing my grandfather had said … I will not do this to my children.”

-Asked if he can live in peace with his Jewish neighbours, he said: “I would love to drink tea with them if they stayed in their own borders.
+Asked if he can live in peace with Jewish people, he said: “I would love to drink tea with them if they stayed in their own borders.
 But if someone takes your land and says that God gave it to them, and they demolish your home, and they throw stones at your children, then how can you drink tea with them?”.

 Further north, in Hebron, the biggest Palestinian city in the West Bank, a similar process is unfolding, one house at a time.

 In mid-April, settlers took over a building on a hill next to Hebron’s old town.

-What the Palestinians call the “House of Contention” connects the large Kiryat Arba settlement on the outskirts of Hebron with small Jewish outposts, such Avraham Avinu, in the old town centre.
+What the Palestinians call the “House of Contention” connects the Kiryat Arba settlement on the outskirts of Hebron with Jewish outposts, such Avraham Avinu, in the old town centre.

-Settlers first came to Hebron, which is the legendary burial place of Biblical patriarchs Abraham, Isaac, and Jacob, in 1968, after Israel conquered the West Bank in the Six-Day War against its Arab neighbours in 1967.
+Settlers first came to Hebron, which is the legendary burial place of Biblical patriarchs Abraham, Isaac, and Jacob, in 1968, after Israel conquered the West Bank from Jordan in the Six-Day War.

 It has seen atrocious violence by both sides over the years, resulting in Israel’s division of the city into “H1” and “H2”.